Buying A Property to Get Citizenship

 A Strong Market Based on Tourism

-Portugal’s tourism sector is the driving engine for its economy.
-The majority of the foreign tourists are British.
-The number of foreign tourists visiting Portugal saw a 12% increase last year.
+Portugal’s tourism sector is the driving engine behind its economy.
+A good number of foreign tourists are British.
+The number of foreign tourists visiting Portugal increased by 12% in 2019.
+2020 and 2021 were affected by the pandemic, nevertheless, European tourists kept visiting the country.
 The increasing amount of tourists means an increase in the need for accommodation.
-Both in summer and winter foreign tenants are available in Portugal.
+Lisbon short term apartments and hotels reach high occupancy levels in both the summer months and the winter months.

-Portugal does not only offer good living opportunities and a beautiful nature, but many tax benefits as well.
-In 2009, foreigners who started to live in the country within the framework of the Irregular Residence application are exempted from almost all the taxes to be applied to their non-Portuguese income during their first 10 years of residence in Portugal.
+Portugal does not only offer good living standards and beautiful scenery.
+There are serious tax benefits as well.
+In 2009, foreigners who started to live in the country within the framework of the Non-Habitual Residence (NHR) application started to be exempt from many taxes.
+They get a significant tax break for the first ten years of participating in this program.

-Although Portugal is one of the most popular summer destinations worldwide, it is also one of the most affordable countries in Western Europe, with the exception of the exclusive residential areas in the Algarve.
+Although Portugal is one of the most popular summer destinations worldwide, it is also one of the most affordable countries in Western Europe.
 According to the World Holiday Expenses Barometer in 2018, Portugal is the second cheapest holiday destination in Europe.
+This still continues to be true in 2021.

 Will Portugal’s Golden Visa continue to be one of the most preferred European residency-by-investment programs?
 Since the introduction of the program in 2012, Portugal attracted many foreign investors and generated an impressive amount of investment into the country.
 It seems that in 2020, Portuguese residency will be high in demand, especially for those who consider real estate investment overseas.